UCAR-SEA/SEA-ISS-2025-Improving-PBS-for-NCAR-HPC-Users/notebooks/2_methods.md

 ### Regression tests with *pytest*

 Many regression testing packages/frameworks exist for Python packages.
-One of the most popular frameworks is pytest [@pytest] - used by [numpy](https://github.com/numpy/numpy/tree/main/numpy/tests), for one prominent example - which we use to implement regression testing for `qhist`.
+One of the most popular frameworks is pytest {cite}`pytest` - used by [numpy](https://github.com/numpy/numpy/tree/main/numpy/tests), for one prominent example - which we use to implement regression testing for `qhist`.

 Most tests with *pytest* are written simply using functions containing an assertion.
 For example, in this test we evaluate whether the time bounds calculation function returns the correct result given a number of days back to search the logs: